ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 ![](images/run_adonis.png)

 This information is important to look over when using a new function.
 Most packages also have examples and example data that you can use to test the function on your computer before using your own data.

-This is a screenshot of part of the *adonis* example on [CRAN](https://rdrr.io/rforge/vegan/man/adonis.html).

 Note, if you want to run this, you need to run `install.packages("vegan")` followed by `library(vegan)` .